elukewalker/ServerTrack/README.md

 # Introduction

 ServerTrack challenge.
-Note the Dropwizard example application as a starting point for this project.
+Note the Dropwizard example application was used as a starting point for this project.

 # Overview